aslagle/reactive-table/README.md

     { key: 'year', label: 'Year', sortable: false }

-Note: currently there must be at least one sortable column.

 Default sort order and direction can be controlled by adding `sortOrder` and `sortDirection` to fields:

     { fields: [